gamejolt/doc-game-api/v1.x/trophies/add-achieved.md

-# Trophies - Set Achieved
+# Trophies - Add Achieved

 Sets a trophy as achieved for a particular user.